Top Company Values, Visualized: Expert and Data-Curated Values That Work

 - Rewards based on fulfilling core values.
 Propellernet utilized this on its way to becoming a Great Place to Work winner.

 Step 3: Live Your Organizational Values

 Your company values should be behind every step you take.
 If leadership or company actions contradict your values, then employees will quickly forget them, too.
 If your value is to “Always be innovative” then you can’t create a culture that punishes thinking outside of the box or making mistakes.
 Or if one of your values is “Respect” then you can’t tolerate managers who unfairly berate employees.
-How you manage, make decisions, design your office, handle feedback, and every aspect of the employee experience needs to be influenced by your organizational values.
+How you manage, make decisions, design your office, your internal branding, handle feedback, and every aspect of the employee experience needs to be influenced by your organizational values.
 Otherwise, they are simply words on paper.

 Step 4: Bring Company Values into Hiring and Onboarding

 The employee experience begins before the first day.
 In the initial interview, you are already showing the candidate what your company stands for and what drives it.
 Company values need to be clearly understood and lived by all managers, especially by HR and those hiring and onboarding.
 And the sooner you have your corporate values, the sooner you can build them into new employee processes.
 Some examples would be including the whole team in onboarding if teamwork is one of your values.
 Or asking for feedback on the hiring and onboarding process if transparency is a defining belief on your list.

 - Company core values drive company success by creating unified direction and goals to enable productive individual effort.